FWuermse/grw/docs/main.typ

 All remaining cases are also treated as constants (`const`).
 The algorithm takes an empty constraint set $Psi$, a term $t$ in that we want to rewrite and a proof $rho$ that is of the type $r space a space b$ where $r$ is a relation, $a$ is a term we want to rewrite in $t$ and $b$ is the value we want to replace $a$ with.
 The algorithm outputs a modified set $Psi$ which contains all holes in the rewrite proof that cannot be determined in some of the cases of the algorithm (represented as metavariables in Lean), a carrier relation $r$ for the rewrite, the modified term $u$ and finally the proof for the rewrite.
 At the beginning we always check whether the term we want to rewrite unifies directly for the given proof $rho$.
 In that case the proof-result for a rewrite would just be $rho$.
 Because $rho$ (and any proof-result of this algorithm) is not of the type $t <- u$ we will wrap the output of the algorithm in a proof for $"Subrelation" r space (<-)$. @infersub represents a small algorithm responsible for that subrelation wrapping.
 When rewriting with `Rew` we can simply invoke $mono("InferRel") (mono("success Rew")_rho (emptyset, t), t)$.
 We will cover `InferRel` and the `RewriteResult` type in depth in @updatedalgo.

+Unification is the process of identifying whether two expressions can be identically substituted or unified @unification.
+In Lean 4 this refers to checking for definitional equality @carneiro2019type of the two terms after binding all variables bound by all-quantifiers.
+For instance the expressions $forall x_0 dots x_n, a$ and a term $a'$ would unify if and only if $a' equiv a$.

+When we want to rewrite a term $t$ with the left-hand-side of a rewrite theorem $rho : r space a space a'$ we need to check for unification of $a$ with a subterm of $t$.
+However sometimes we may want to rewrite right-to-left.
+To achieve the this we instead check if $a'$ unifies with a subterm of $t$.
+In Lean's `rewrite` tactic the direction can be satated with an arrow $mono("rewrite [") <- rho mono("]")$ for right-to-left and per default $mono("rewrite [") rho mono("]")$ for left-to-right rewrites.
+Througout this thesis we will always assume that a rewrite is left-to-right as it is very simple to change the direction.
+The only change required for the algorithm to work right-to-left is to update the `unify` function that we will see in this section.

 Whenever a term $t$ does not unify directly we examine its structure and use a different approach depending on whether $t$ is an application, lambda, dependent/non-dependent arrow, or constant.
 Whenever we encounter an application $f space e$ we perform a recursive call on both $f$ and $e$.
 We use the obtained carrier relation $r_f$, proof, and term to construct a proof that $r_f$ is a subrelation of $r_e ==> ?_T$.
 This is where the first holes occur that we collect in the constraint set.
-This generates a proof for $r t u$.
+This generates a proof for $r space t space u$.
 Recall that we construct a $"Subrelation" r space (<-)$ after invoking `Rew` which leads to a proof of $t <- u$.

 For rewrites inside lambda terms we bind $x : tau$ to the local context and perform a recursive rewrite on the body of the lambda.
 The resulting proof wrapped in a fresh lambda expression binding $x : tau$ represents the proof for $r space (lambda x:tau. b) space (lambda x:tau. b')$ again progressing to $(lambda x:tau. b) <- (lambda x:tau. b')$ eventually.

 All other cases leverage either the lambda or application cases by converting them slightly to fit in the scheme.
 The non-dependent arrow case is simply transformed into a function that represents an arrow.
 This has the advantage that locally declared functions (`impl` in this case) are considered constants in Lean and thus reuse the already defined application case.
 Similarly, for the case of an all quantifier that uses a local dependent function `all`.

-Finally, we will take a look the last case is triggered whenever none of the above cases match.
-This is the case for constants such as `all`, `impl`, or simply for atoms that don't unify at the beginning of the `Rew` function.
-In this case we construct another metavariable of type $"Proper" tau space ?_r t'$ that is treated as a hole at the bottom of the proof tree and essentially represents a proof for an identity rewrite from $t$ to $t$.
-TODO clearify that this is a hole of the rel.
-This will always happen for this algorithm as we never specify the desired relation for the proof and generate metavariables whenever we don't know the relation.
+Finally, we will take a look at the last case that is triggered whenever none of the above cases match.
+This is the case for constants such as `all`, `impl`, or simply for atoms that do not unify at the beginning of the `Rew` function.
+In this case we construct another metavariable of type $"Proper" tau space ?_r t'$ that is treated as a hole at the bottom of the proof tree and essentially represents a syntactic hole for a proof of an identity rewrite from $t$ to $t$ over a relation that is also a metavariable.
+This will always happen for this algorithm as we never specify the desired relation for the proof and generate metavariables whenever we do not know the relation.

 #figure(
 algo(